 The adage ‘When in Rome, do as the Romans do’ is clearly the way to immerse in the local culture of a foreign land in a jiffy.
-Whether you are exploring a new country or residing in one as a permanent resident, it is always good (and fun) to learn the ways of the locals while you are there.
+Whether you are exploring a new country or residing in one as a permanent resident (Find out), it is always good (and fun) to learn the ways of the locals while you are there.
 One of the most effortless ways to start is to pick up the local’s lingo for the ordering of food and drinks at their local coffee shop.

 In Singapore, the local coffee shops are affectionately referred to as Kopitiam, has an interesting list of drink names.
 The term ‘Kopitiam’ is actually derived from the Hokkien dialect, a language that is commonly used by the Chinese in Singapore.
 Hence it is no surprise (as you would probably have guessed) that some of the names in the drinks list showcase the influence of Hokkien and other different but common languages in Singapore.
 Without further ado, let’s dive right into a guide of the different and interesting drink names that has a touch of pop culture influence too!